Signed in as:

-Classes are in person and on Zoom!
+Capechigong offers classes in various locations and on Zoom!

 .